Felipe is a music producer best known as Phillip O. He was born in Bogota, Colombia, in 1985.

 In the year 2006 Felipe moved to Costa Rica, and became resident at Vertigo in San Jose de Costa Rica, one of the leading underground electronic music clubs in Central America and, arguably, all of Latin America, at the time.

 Upon returning to Colombia, Felipe started seriously producing music as Phillip O in 2007, and continued honing his mixing skills performing clubs, festivals and private events.
-After a few residencies in various clubs, he became resident at Salon Continental in 2010, a club that was at the forefront of the Underground movement at the capital.
+After a few residencies in various clubs, he became resident at Salon Continental in 2010, a club that was at the forefront of the Bogota’s underground movement, which would pave the way for clubs like Baum to flourish.

-Felipe’s productions as Phillip O garnered international attention, reaching the Beatport minimal and Electro top 100 and winning a Beatport remix contest and a “DJ Download” remix contest in 2009 which got him an official release on Cr2 records.
+Felipe’s productions as Phillip O garnered international attention, reaching the Beatport minimal and Electro top 100 and winning a Beatport remix contest and a DJDownload.com remix context in 2009 which got him an official release on Cr2 records.

 Various international DJs from a broad spectrum supported his music released on various labels.
 Notable artists who at some point supported and played Phillip’s music on their sets include: Deepchild, Maya Jane Coles, Marco Carola, and Dubfire … to name but a few, for it was a large list of DJs from diverse backgrounds from all over the world.